In my experience, there are three types of approaches to employee motivation :

 Dan cites extensive well-documented research carried out at illustrious institutions such as MIT and the London School of Economics.
 Demonstrating that, for tasks requiring even just the smallest amount of cognitive ability, incentives don’t increase performance; they have a detrimental effect and actually decrease performance.

 Coming back to the three types of companies in terms of their approach to people development, I have worked in all three.
 I consider myself very fortunate to have worked, first as an employee, then a manager and finally a shareholder and director in a company that fell into the third category.
 A company that valued intrinsic motivators.
-Although we had a clear and structured performance review and goal-setting system, employees were genuinely listened to and allowed to take on projects that developed the skills they were keen to further.
+We had a clear and structured approach to reviewing performance.
+We genuinely listened to our employees.
 This led to increased motivation as employees felt empowered and valued.

 The risk to a business adopting this approach is that some employees develop as far as they can but then move on because they want to move their career in a different direction, but I see this as evidence of success: Developing employees shouldn’t be about tying them to a company forever.
 It should be about allowing them to flourish and progress as far as they want to within the company, for as long as there is mutual benefit in that employee/employer relationship.
 Without these steps in place then any employer will kill employee motivation, eventually.